Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, and early diagnosis is critical1-4

 Disease progression

-The polyneuropathy of hereditary ATTR amyloidosis can progress rapidly if left undiagnosed or untreated1,4
+Hereditary ATTR amyloidosis with polyneuropathy can progress rapidly if left undiagnosed or untreated1,4

-- The hereditary nature of the disease is particularly challenging for families who have observed the progressive decline of family members3
+- The hereditary nature of the disease is particularly challenging for families who have observed the progressive decline of family members.1,4

 Mechanism of disease